github/docs/data/reusables/actions/jobs/section-defining-outputs-for-jobs.md

 To use job outputs in a dependent job, you can use the `needs` context.
 For more information, see "[AUTOTITLE](/actions/learn-github-actions/contexts#needs-context)."

-{% note %}

-**Note:** `$GITHUB_OUTPUT` is shared between all steps in a job.
-If you use the same output name in multiple steps, the last step to write to the output will override the value.
-If your job uses a matrix and writes to `$GITHUB_OUTPUT`, the content will be overwritten for each matrix combination.
-You can use the `matrix` context to create unique output names for each job configuration.
-For more information, see "[AUTOTITLE](/actions/learn-github-actions/contexts#matrix-context)."

-{% endnote %}

 ### Example: Defining outputs for a job

 {% raw %}